junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 Dean raises his eyebrows.

 "I think Gabriel has trapped Sam in a different version of reality."
 Castiel says carefully.
-"Another TV channel, but it feels real to him.
+"Another TV channel, but it feels real to him, like an overlay on the real world -- he's still physically on the Earth, but what he thinks happening in the world is mostly just in his mind.
 It even has us and all the people he knew in there.
-Right from the moment you left the warehouse."
+Right from the moment he stabbed the Trickster.
+Like he believed he was turned into the car instead of me, then you managed to trap Gabriel in holy fire circle."

 "Get to the punchline, Cas."
-Dean urges impatiently.
+Dean urges impatiently, worried.

-"The time he senses moves a lot faster than ours.
+"The time flow in his sense moves a lot faster than ours.
 That explains why I can't get a clear read of his location -- he moves around a lot faster than I can get hold onto him."

 Dean swallows, "How long has he been through?"